Got a dirty stinky nasty crawlspace and not sure if crawlspace encapsulation is right for your Austin TX area home?

 This particular “solution” also can cause your dehumidifier to have to work overtime and cause your energy bills to increase.

 Crawlspace encapsulation benefits for Austin metro

 Encapsulation is the only foolproof way of fixing all of your crawlspace issues.
 This process basically transforms your crawlspace into an insulated, dry insulated.

 The following are some of the steps that are involved with a proper crawlspace encapsulation:

-- Insulate the joist bays and walls.
 That is an effective way to regulate fluctuations in temperature inside the crawlspace and to save on your energy bills.
-The walls are insulated with spray foam insulation, so you can take the old fiberglass batts out of the floor cavities as well.
+The walls are insulated with closed cell spray foam insulation, so you can do insulation removal with the old fiberglass battsin the floor cavities as well.